 Bear management is really people management.
 How visitors behave while in the park has an impact on the safety of bears.
 Bears that cause property damage or injure humans may have to be euthanized.
+Remember, a fed bear is a dead bear!
 If you are careless with your food or litter, or allow a bear to get too close to you, YOU may be responsible for a bear's death!

 What Can You Do To Protect Bears?